myapps-directory/myapps-common/README.md

-# ola-common
+# myapps-common

-OnLine Applications - client and server common libraries and files
+MyApps - client and server common libraries and files